MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/import-data-vmm.md

 # Import data from Virtual Machine Manager into Service Manager

-This article describes how you can import data from Virtual Machine Manager into Service Manager.
+This article describes how to import data from Virtual Machine Manager into Service Manager.

 You can import objects, such as VM templates, service templates, and storage classifications that are created in Virtual Machine Manager (VMM) into the Service Manager database by creating a Virtual Machine Manager connector.
 After you import these objects into the Service Manager database, you can use these objects, for example, when you create Request Offerings.